vedaldi/visualindex/README.md

 to automatically download the Oxford 5k building dataset and start running demo queries.
-The indexing process takes a while, but can accelerated significantly by distributing the work on multiple cores or computers by opening a matlabpool (see MATLABPOOL()).
+The indexing process takes a while, but can accelerated significantly by distributing the work on multiple cores or computers by opening a matlabpool (see `matlabpool` in MATLAB).
+Furthermore, VLFeat can take advantage of multiple core CPUs if MATLAB is *not* started with the `-singleCompThread` option.

 ## CHANGES